-- Have advanced to candidacy
+- ☑ Have advanced to candidacy

-- Have an approved dissertation committee
+- ☑ Have an approved dissertation committee

-- Have an annual advising meeting or proposal defense.
-Submit annual report to ENVS GPC by the end of week 10.
+- ☑ Have an annual advising meeting or proposal defense.
+Submit annual report to ENVS Graduate Support Team by the end of week 10.

+- ☑ Have an approved dissertation proposal

 FAILURE TO MAKE SATISFACTORY ACADEMIC PROGRESS